 With respect to the PSU awards granted to these NEOs, such awards will vest upon the achievement of one or more of the performance goals, subject to the individual continuing to be a service provider through such date.
-The three-year performance goals measured at the end of fiscal 2024 require the Company to achieve (i) total revenue, which is weighted at 75%, and (ii) EBITDA margin, which is weighted at 25%, at certain rigorous, pre-determined threshold, target or maximum levels.
+The three-year performance goals measured at the end of fiscal 2025 require the Company to achieve (i) total revenue, which is weighted at 75%, and (ii) EBITDA margin, which is weighted at 25%, at certain rigorous, pre-determined threshold, target or maximum levels.
 If such performance goals meet or exceed the pre-determined threshold, target or maximum levels, the target number of shares subject to the PSU award would vest based on a straight line slope from 50% of the target shares at the minimum threshold level to 100% of the target shares at the target level, with a maximum of 150% of the target shares vesting at the maximum achievement level, all upon certification of such achievement by the Compensation Committee.
 For purposes of determining whether the performance goals are achieved, total revenue will be calculated based on GAAP numbers and EBITDA margin will be calculated by the Company in its reasonable discretion.
-With respect to the PSU award granted to our Former CEO only, the independent members of the Board approved a retirement provision (the "PSU Retirement Provision") that would, under a qualified retirement as defined by our Board, provide for the PSU award to remain outstanding until the date the Compensation Committee determines whether the performance goals are achieved and, upon certification of any achievement, the number of PSUs underlying the award that our Former CEO would have received had he remained employed with us through the certification date would be prorated based on his length of service during the performance period and immediately vest.

 The Compensation Committee believes this mix of PSU and RSU awards was appropriate for these NEOs because it provides a balance between a meaningful incentive (given that PSU awards only provide value to the recipient in the event that certain long-term performance objectives are met) and retention (given that RSU awards only vest and become payable based upon continued service over time).
-Time-based RSU awards offer more certainty in value delivery thereby driving executive retention while also providing incentive to build sustainable long-term value in the form of stock appreciation for the benefit of our stockholders.
+Service-based RSU awards offer more certainty in value delivery thereby driving executive retention while also providing incentive to build sustainable long-term value in the form of stock appreciation for the benefit of our stockholders.
 In addition, the Compensation Committee believes that the use of PSUs rather than options establishes a stronger connection between the compensation of these NEOs and the achievement of performance goals that are important for long-term stockholder value creation as well as company growth.

-For fiscal 2022, after assessing their individual performance, our Former CEO recommended equity award amounts to the Compensation Committee for each of our executive officers, including each of these other NEOs, other than himself.
-The Compensation Committee reviewed our Former CEO's recommendations and, after assessing each of the factors described above, determined the equity awards to be granted for each executive officer as set forth below.
-For our Former CEO, the independent members of our Board assessed his individual performance and the factors described above to determine the equity awards to be granted to him and granted him an RSU award and a PSU award as set forth below.
+For fiscal 2023, after assessing their individual performance, our CEO recommended equity award amounts to the Compensation Committee for each of our executive officers, including each of these other NEOs, other than herself.
+The Compensation Committee reviewed our CEO's recommendations and, after assessing each of the factors described above, determined the equity awards to be granted for each executive officer as set forth below.
+For our CEO, the independent members of our Board assessed her individual performance and the factors described above to determine the equity awards to be granted to her and granted her an RSU award and a PSU award as set forth below.